How to Organize Your Bedroom: 30 Ways to Transform Your Space

 In my opinion, the closet is the most important area to keep organized in your bedroom.
 It’s like the command center for the whole room.
 If your closet is messy, there’s a good chance the rest of your room is, too.
 Since we pull so many things from our closets, it’s easy for clutter to pile up quickly if we don’t put them back right away.

 Closets usually hold the most items in a bedroom, which makes them both the biggest source of mess and the easiest place to start decluttering.
-It’s important that you create a closet system where everything has a designated spot, and make it a habit to return items after each use.
-To learn more about decluttering your closet in more detail, checkout my post here.
+It’s important that you create a closet system where everything has a designated spot and make it a habit to return items after each use.
+To learn more about decluttering your closet in more detail, check out my post here.

 3. Upgrade to Matching Velvet Hangers

-Ditch the bulky mismatched hangers and get matching velvet ones.
-You won’t regret it!
 Personally, I think plastic hangers look really cheap, but they’re also oddly bulky, taking up more closet space.
 Velvet hangers are a game changer!
 They are slim, stylish, and give your closet a more organized and cohesive look.

 4. Color Coordinate Your Clothes

-There is something undeniably satisfying about opening up your closet doors or drawers and seeing everything arranged like a rainbow.
-I started color coordinating my clothes over a decade ago and never looked back.
 It makes putting together outfits much easier and cuts down the time it takes to get dressed.
 I can actually find what I’m looking for without rummaging through hanger after hanger, and it even helped me realize how many black shirts I own, which is far too many.

 5. Rotate Seasonal Clothing

-I have a lot of clothes but limited closet space, so I always store my out-of -season clothes in the attic.
-If you are in the same boat, I highly recommend doing the same thing.
 Pick up some storage bins from Target or Walmart, and every fall and spring rotate your out-of-season clothes.
-This way, your closet won’t be stuffed to the brim and you’ll only keep the clothes you need for that season.
+This way, your closet won’t be stuffed to the brim, and you’ll only keep the clothes you need for that season.

 6. Use Decorative Bins To Store Items On Shelves

 I am a big believer in using bins to keep things neat and contained, and labeling them is like the cherry on top.
 I just love it when everything has its place, especially when the storage is just as pretty as it is practical.
-Decorative bins are perfect for bedroom shelves, whether inside your closet or out in the open.
-If you’re trying to figure out how to organize your bedroom in a stylish yet practical way, bins are a great first step.

 7. Maximize Space With a Built-in Closet Storage System